Datageeks1234/Dataanalysis-using-Python-Projects/midterm/README.md

 ## Analysis-1

+(part-1)
 Analyzed Sports data from 2010-2017 and represented different percentage of sports categories using matplot lib pie chart.

 <img width="381" alt="a2q1" src="https://cloud.githubusercontent.com/assets/25045759/25024774/4722728a-206d-11e7-81f2-d7ecf3ec3749.png">

+(part-2)
+Anaalyzed sports data for each year from 2010 - 2017 and saved the data in respective csv files.

 ## Analysis-2